predsci/HipFT/README.md

 > ./build.sh ./conf/my_custom_build.conf
 ```

-GCC:  If you are using the GCC compiler (`gfortran`), you must set the  environment variable `OMP_NUM_THREADS` to the derised number of CPU threads to use per MPI process before building the code.
+GCC:  If you are using the GCC compiler (`gfortran`), you must set the environment
+variable `OMP_NUM_THREADS` to the desired number of CPU threads to use per MPI
+process before building the code.

 ### RUN THE HIPFT TESTSUITE ###